deisygysi/EVOP_2019/docs/03_Inference.md

 The hypothesis is measured using a statistic, that, in other words, is a probabilistic way to measure it.

 * **Example**: We want to know if the two groups in our example are different.
-How different, in which sense?
+Different in which sense?
 Let's say mean of ages.
 If they are not the same under H0, it means, the mean of both groups is different, the probability of having the same mean is small.

 Again.
 We have 4 steps: